GreptimeTeam/dashboard/docker/README.md

 ## Using `docker-compose` (Recommended)

 [Docker-compose](https://docs.docker.com/compose/) is a light-weighted container orchestration solution.
-We provide a sample compose file to pull images from docker hub, and run both dashboard and greptimedb within one docker container.
+We provide a sample compose file to pull images from docker hub, and run both dashboard and greptimedb.

 ### 1. Run